 Why Do My Gums Hurt?Do your gums hurt after flossing?
 Do you have sore gums after eating?
 You are not alone: nearly half of adult Americans suffer from gum disease.
 But gum disease isn’t the only possible cause of sore gums, either in general or after eating, flossing, or brushing.
 If your gums are sore, you might suffer from one or more other factors, including vitamin deficiency, hormones, illness, improper brushing or flossing, or the use of incorrect oral care products for your mouth.

 Possible Causes of Sore and Sensitive GumsSwollen gums or gums that are bleeding are frequently linked to gum disease, which has two stages:

-Sore gums often is one of the first signs that you might be suffering from this early, mildest form of gum disease.
+GingivitisSore gums are often one of the first signs that you might be suffering from this early, mildest form of gum disease.
 Elementa Silver offers products that prevent and provide gingivitis treatment at home.

 Other possible causes of sore and sensitive gums: